lyjia/simple-llamacpp/README.md

 **simple-llamacpp** expects a configuration INI file, and assumes it resides at `~/.config/simple-llamacpp/config.ini`.
 An alternate location can be provided via command-line arguments.

+**YOU WILL NEED TO MANUALLY SET UP YOUR MODEL LIBRARY.** Use the examples provided in `config.ini` to point it towards your the models you have downloaded and formatted for GGML/GGUF.
+(See "Generating a default configuration file" to generate an empty config)

 ## Execution

 For all command strings listed here, run this script directly on a command-prompt.
 For example: